-It is best to get TMD treated in the earlier stages as it is easier to diagnose and treat the condition.
+It is best to get TMD treated during its earlier stages as it is easier to diagnose and treat the condition.
 If you experience any of the above-mentioned symptoms, visit Dr. Heshmat’s practice immediately to get it diagnosed.

 TMD can be accurately diagnosed using advanced medical equipment.
-Once the doctor confirms the presence of TMD, the patient can adhere to the following practices that help control the disorder.
+Once the doctor confirms that you have TMD, you can do the following practices to help control the disorder.

 - Relax the facial muscles.
-The lesser the stress on the Temporomandibular joint, the better the chances of you overcoming TMD.
-So avoid clenching the jaws, as it would apply pressure on the joint.
-A simple rule to follow is ‘Lips together, teeth apart’.
+The lesser the stress on the temporomandibular joint, the better the chances of you overcoming TMD.
+So avoid clenching your jaws, as it would apply pressure on the joint.
+A simple rule to follow is “Lips together, teeth apart”.

 - Avoid frequent snacking and chewing gum.
 This reduces the movement of the jaws, thereby reducing the strain on the muscles of the joint.

-- If you have a problem of clenching your teeth in your sleep, ask your doctor to provide you with an over-night mouth guard.
+- If you clench your teeth in your sleep, ask your doctor to provide you with a nightguard.
 This prevents the grinding of the teeth as well as excessive stress on the TMJ.

-- Chew food on either side of the mouth.
-Chewing only on one side could apply more stress on one side of the jaw compared to the other.
+- Chew food on both sides of the mouth.
+Chewing only on one side could apply more stress on one side of the jaw than on the other.

-Simple changes to one’s every day habits can impact big on overcoming TMD.
+Simple changes to one’s everyday habits can have a big impact on overcoming TMD.
 Dr. Heshmat is one of the best when it comes to treating issues related to TMJ.
 Reach out to us today and get your TMD treated immediately before it gets too painful.